-Generator, which transforms the incoming flow.
+Generator that transforms the incoming flow.

-If this Sequence is empty, the flow passes untransformed, with a small change.
+If this Sequence is empty, the flow passes unaltered, but with a small change.
 This function converts input flow to an iterator, so that it always contains both iter and next methods.
 This is done for the flow entering the first sequence element and exiting from the sequence.

-class Source(\args)
+class Source(args)